stat_dens1d_labels() Sets values mapped to the

 numeric A multiplicative bandwidth adjustment.
 This makes it possible to adjust the bandwidth while still using the a bandwidth estimator through an argument passed to

-the stronger the smoothing, hence decreasing sensitivity to local changes in density.- n
+bw.
+The larger the value passed toadjustthe stronger the smoothing, hence decreasing sensitivity to local changes in density.- n

 numeric Number of equally spaced points at which the density is to be estimated for applying the cut point.
 See